Knowledge articles

 To create digital services in Plain English, 'the State' must delete itself.
 Feb 2023

-Is this 'State' an institution?
+"Apply to the State for permission to enter the State."
+What nonsense is this?
+Is the 'State' an institution?
 A geographic area?
 An entity with agency and interests?
 We need to stop using 'the State' in government content.
+There are better terms for everything we need to say.

 GA4 is looming as a 'Great Filter' - and many web teams won't make it through Feb 2023